Cooking banana: Fried

 In Honduras, Venezuela and Central Colombia, fried ripened plantain slices are known as tajadas.
 They are customary in most typical meals, such as the Venezuelan pabellón criollo.
 The host or waiter may also offer them as barandas (guard rails), in common slang, as the long slices are typically placed on the sides of a full dish, and therefore look as such.
 Some variations include adding honey or sugar and frying the slices in butter, to obtain a golden caramel; the result has a sweeter taste and a characteristic pleasant smell.
 The same slices are known as amarillos and fritos maduros in Puerto Rico, Cuba, and the Dominican Republic respectively.
 In Panama, tajadas are eaten daily together with steamed rice, meat and beans, thus making up an essential part of the Panamanian diet, as with Honduras.
 By contrast, in Nicaragua, tajadas are fried unripened plantain slices, and are traditionally served at a fritanga, with fried pork or carne asada, or on their own on green banana leaves, either with a cabbage salad or fresh or fried cheese.
+In El Salvador, plátanos fritos are ripe plantain slices that are pan-fried and generally served as part of a traditional Salvadoran breakfast.

 On Colombia's Caribbean coast, tajadas of fried green plantain are consumed along with grilled meats, and are the dietary equivalent of the French-fried potatoes/chips of Europe and North America.

 After removing the skin, maduro can be sliced (between 3 and 20 mm thick) and pan-fried in oil until golden brown or according to preference.
 In the Dominican Republic, Ecuador, Colombia, Honduras (where they are usually eaten with the native sour cream) and Venezuela, they are also eaten baked in the oven (sometimes with cinnamon).
 In Puerto Rico baked plátanos maduros are usually eaten for breakfast and served with eggs (mainly an omelet with cheese), chorizo or bacon.
 Only salt is added to green plantains.

 Tacacho is a roasted plantain Amazonian cuisine dish from Peru.
 It is usually served con cecina, with bits of pork.

-In Venezuela, a yo-yo is a traditional dish made of two short slices of fried ripened plantain (see Tajadas) placed on top of each other, with local soft white cheese in the middle (in a sandwich-like fashion) and held together with toothpicks.
+In Venezuela, a yo-yo is a traditional dish made of two short slices of fried ripened plantain (see Tajada) placed on top of each other, with local soft white cheese in the middle (in a sandwich-like fashion) and held together with toothpicks.
 The arrangement is dipped in beaten eggs and fried again until the cheese melts and the yo-yo acquires a deep golden hue.
 They are served as sides or entrees.